 But rather than viewing this as a major problem, look at it as an opportunity.
 Ask yourself “why customers abandon shopping carts?”
 If you can reduce the number of people abandoning their carts and convince them instead to go ahead and buy, you can generate more revenue for your business without driving any additional traffic to your site.
 What’s not to like?!

-If you have no idea of where to start or you feel like nothing you’ve tried so far has made much of an impact, don’t panic.
+If you’ve read a bunch of ecommerce books and still have no idea of where to start or you feel like nothing you’ve tried so far has made much of an impact, don’t panic.
 There are lots of different factors that can cause visitors to turn into cart abandoners, and we spoke to 36 ecommerce experts to hone in on the top reasons for cart abandonment you should be looking at, as well reveal possible solutions for each of these problems.